fluent/fluent-plugin-kafka/README.md

 - kafka_agg_max_messages - default: nil - Maximum number of messages to include in one batch transmission.
 - max_send_limit_bytes - default: nil - Max byte size to send message to avoid MessageSizeTooLarge.
 For example, if you set 1000000(message.max.bytes in kafka), Message more than 1000000 byes will be dropped.
 - discard_kafka_delivery_failed - default: false - discard the record where [Kafka::DeliveryFailed](http://www.rubydoc.info/gems/ruby-kafka/Kafka/DeliveryFailed) occurred
-- monitoring_list - default: [] - library to be used to monitor. statsd and datadog are supported
+- monitoring - default: nil - library to be used to monitor. statsd and datadog are supported

 If you want to know about detail of monitoring, see also https://github.com/zendesk/ruby-kafka#monitoring